Krishna Temple, Sadiqabad

-Shri Krisha Temple is a Hindu temple located in the Sadiqabad Tehsil in the Rahim Yar Khan District in the Punjab province of Pakistan.
+Shri Krishna Temple is a Hindu temple located in the Sadiqabad Tehsil in the Rahim Yar Khan District in the Punjab province of Pakistan.
 The temple is famous for the Krishna Janmastami celebration which is participated by Hindus from Sindh and Southern Punjab.
 The Janmastami festival lasts for 2-3 days and a big mela is conducted.
 In 2017, the Punjab government released money for the renovation of the temple.